biocorecrg/SIB_course_nextflow_Nov_2021/docs/first.rst

 **Trivia**

-Nowadays, there may be some confusion since there are two projects which the share the same name:
+Nowadays, there may be some confusion since there are two projects:

 * `HPCng Singularity <https://singularity.hpcng.org/>`__
 * `Sylabs Singularity <https://sylabs.io/singularity/>`__

 They "forked" not long ago.
-So far they share most of the codebase, but eventually this may different and software could have different functionality.
+So far they share most of the codebase, but eventually this might be different, and software might have different functionality.

 Docker hub, BioContainers and other repositories.
 ============